envelope-project/laik/README.md

         laik_map_def1(a, (void**) &base, &count);
         for (i = 0; i < count; i++) mysum += base[i];

-        // for collecting partial sums at master, we can use LAIK's data
+        // for adding the partial sums and making the result available at
-        // aggregation functionality when switching to new partitioning Laik_Data* sum = laik_new_data_1d(world, laik_Double, 1);
+        // master, first, everybody gets write access to a LAIK container Laik_Data* sum = laik_new_data_1d(world, laik_Double, 1);
         laik_switchto_new(sum, laik_All, LAIK_DF_CopyOut);
         // write partial sum
         laik_fill_double(sum, mysum);
+        // we specify that all values from writers should be added using a
-        // master-only partitioning: add partial values to be read at master laik_switchto_new(sum, laik_Master, LAIK_DF_CopyIn | LAIK_DF_Sum);
+        // sum reduction, with the result available at master (process 0) laik_switchto_new(sum, laik_Master, LAIK_DF_CopyIn | LAIK_DF_Sum);

         if (laik_myid(world) == 0) {